qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 mesh_max: 290, 283  # Based on Stew's mount, adjust accordingly
 ```

 That was a lot of configs!
-But you make it through 🎊
+But you made it through 🎊

 ***